One Million Dollar Paranormal Challenge: Rules and judging

 The official challenge rules stipulated that the participant must agree, in writing, to the conditions and criteria of their test.
 Claims that cannot be tested experimentally are not eligible for the Challenge.
 Claimants were able to influence all aspects of the testing procedure and participants during the initial negotiation phase of the challenge.
 Applications for any challenges that might cause serious injury or death were not accepted.

 To ensure that the experimental conditions themselves did not negatively affect a claimant's ability to perform, non-blinded preliminary control tests are often performed.
 For example, the JREF had dowsers perform a control test, in which the dowser attempts to locate the target substance or object using their dowsing ability, even though the target's location has been revealed to the applicant.
 Failure to display a 100% success rate in the open test would cause their immediate disqualification.
 However, claimants were usually able to perform successfully during the open test, confirming that experimental conditions are adequate.

-Claimants agreed to readily observable success criteria prior to the test, results were unambiguous and clearly indicated whether or not the criteria have been met.
+Claimants agreed to readily observable, unambiguous success criteria prior to the test.
 Randi had said that he need not participate in any way with the actual execution of the test, and he has been willing to travel far from the test location to avoid the perception that his anti-paranormal bias could influence the test results.

 The discussions between the JREF and applicants were at one time posted on a public discussion board.
 After the resignation of Randi's assistant Mark Kramer and subsequent changes to challenge rules—requiring applicants to have demonstrated considerable notability—new applications were no longer logged.